 The Golden Circle is the most popular tourist trail in Iceland.
 It’s not surprising, because you will find the most wonderful natural wonders on the road.
-But even if it’s so popular, you will have a pleasant journey because the highways are in a good condition and the landscapes are unique.
+But even if it’s so popular, you will have a pleasant journey because the highways are in good condition and the landscapes are unique.
 We have put together a guide to driving the Golden Circle in Iceland, which includes the Kerid crater, the Thingvellir National Park, Geysir and Stokkur, and the beautiful Secret Lagoon next to Fludir.

 The whole route can be completed in 3-4 hours.
 It starts and ends in Reykjavik, but of course you will stop in a lot of places for hours, so just count with the whole day.
 You can also return to Reykjavik after the last stop.
 It depends on your plans for the next days.
 We wanted to continue our road trip to the Southern Iceland, so we decided not to return to Reykjavik.
 In this case you can also stay in one of the towns located along the road, Fludir for example.

 You can also take an organised tour from Reykjavik to the Golden Circle, but our guide focuses on driving your rental car and exploring the attractions by yourself.

 First things first: you need a car.
 There will be several car rental companies offering you cars at the airport, but we really recommend you to rent your car in advance.
 Don’t worry about special features like snow tires or fog lights, because usually in Iceland all the cars have those features.

 When you will search for the car that fits you, it’s very important to check all the details carefully.
 Always check that the company offers you the car with unlimited kilometers, because some of them just give you a little bit and then they start to ask for more money after you pass the limit.